euler-xyz/ethereum-vault-connector/docs/faq.md

 ## What are Vault Status Checks?

 Some vaults may have constraints that should be enforced globally.
 For example, supply and/or borrow caps that restrict the maximum amount of assets that can be supplied or borrowed, as a risk minimisation.
-Vaults must expose an external `checkVaultStatus` function.
-The vault should evaluate application-specific logic to determine whether or not the vault is in an acceptable state.
+Vaults may expose an external `checkVaultStatus` function in which application-specific logic should be evaluated to determine whether or not the vault is in an acceptable state.

 ## What are checks deferrals, and how do they work?